Rosary: Variations and common additions

 Common pious additions to the Rosary are sometimes inserted after each decade and after recitation of the Salve Regina.
 Instead of ending each decade with the Gloria Patri, Pope Pius IX would add: "May the souls of the faithful departed, through the mercy of God, rest in peace."

 Some Catholics piously add the Fatima Prayer after the Gloria Patri, still on the large bead.
-Some add the Miraculous Medal prayer which begins "O Mary, conceived without sin...", while others add the Eucharistic prayer "O Sacrament Most Holy, O Sacrament Divine, All praise and all thanksgiving be every moment Thine" in honour of Jesus in the Blessed Sacrament.
+Some add the Miraculous Medal prayer "O Mary, conceived without sin, pray for us who have recourse to thee", while others add the Eucharistic prayer "O Sacrament Most Holy, O Sacrament Divine, All praise and all thanksgiving be every moment Thine" in honour of Jesus in the Blessed Sacrament.
 In the practice of the Brothers of the Christian Schools, there is a sixth decade for the intentions of the students, or the Virgin Mary.

-Other popular additions include the shorter form of the Prayer to Saint Michael; the Memorare, and a prayer for the intentions of the Pope.
+Other popular additions include the shorter form of the Prayer to Saint Michael; the Memorare and a prayer for the intentions of the pope.
 In many cases, the Litany of Loreto is recited before the end.

 In the practice of the Dominican Order, the beginning prayers of the rosary correspond to the preces that begin the Divine Office: